 To be eligible to study on the Access to HE course, you must have:

 - Had a significant break from study (which means you are aged over 19 years).

 - The ability to work at or above level 2 in English and Level 1 in mathematics

 with qualifications at Level 2 in these subjects

 - Commitment to the course; a clear goal and a robust back-up plan

 - Some evidence in an informal interview of:

 - The ability to use Microsoft Office software to a reasonable standard

 The assessments within this programme are internally set.
 Assessment is conducted through a combination of written assignments, reports, practical investigations amongst other assessment methods.
-All assessments are internally moderated and externally verified through One Awards.
-Units totaling 45 credits are graded Pass, Merit or Distinction to help students demonstrate to universities the standard they have achieved.
+Units totalling 45 credits are graded Pass, Merit or Distinction to help students demonstrate to universities the standard they have achieved.
 The remaining 15 credits are ungraded.

 You can enhance your UCAS application by attending taster courses, open days or conferences and by talking to professionals in the field you want to work in.
 Please contact local universities for more information.